 While no tourism is perfectly environmentally friendly, I felt better about my trip after witnessing how seriously they take the “leave no trace” attitude. ★

 Enjoy This Article?
 Pin It!

 READ MORE TRAVEL PHOTOGRAPHY TIPS

-I hope you enjoyed my Antarctica photos!
+I hope you enjoyed my Antarctica pictures!
 Hopefully you found them entertaining.
 Here are a few more wanderlust-inducing articles that I recommend you read next:

 Have any questions about visiting Antarctica?
 Which of my photos did you like best?
-Drop me a message in the comments below!
+Join the conversation on Facebook, Instagram, or Twitter to share!